Documentation

 • Adds the core demo questions (age, gender, region, etc.) in the right order

-• Weights the data to national census proportions for the chosen country
+• Weights the data to national averages for the chosen country, where the selected screener supports weighting

 • Closes quotas automatically once the targets are met